ELeeAstro/mini_chem/README.md

 2. T_in - input temperature [K]
 3. P_in - input pressure [Pa]
 4. t_step - timestep [s]
-4. n_step - number of steps
+5. n_step - number of steps
+6. n_sp - number of species (NCHO = 13 including He)
-5. data_file - path to _data file
+7. data_file - path to _data file
-6. sp_file - path to _sp file
+8. sp_file - path to _sp file
-7. net_dir - path to net reaction files
+9. net_dir - path to net reaction files
-8. met - metallicity of net reaction tables
+10. met - metallicity of net reaction tables

 ### mini_chem_VMR

+1. CE_IC - True or False, interpolate T_in and P_in to CE table in IC file for each mini-chem species.
+2. IC_file - Location of initial condition CE file (typically in chem_data/IC).
-1. VMR - initial VMR of each species (in the species order of the _sp file).
+3. VMR - initial VMR of each species (in the species order of the _sp file).

 ## Directories